jkochis/vpdraw/README.md

 ### Property Editing
 - Select any element to view its properties in the right panel
-- Edit position, size, colors, and text properties
+- Edit position, size, and colors
 - View real-time viewport unit conversions (vh/vw)

 ### Viewport Controls